TheFlagCourier/Towny-FlagWar/README.md

 ## Changes from upstream:
 - Uses the Gradle build system over Apache Maven
-  - Gradle can handle 99.9% of Maven tasks
+  - Gradle can handle most Maven tasks.
-  - It's super-fast.

-- Handles it's own configuration via libraries.
-(See Third-Party Licenses.)
+  - While first run may be slow, it is _super-fast_ on sequential runs.

+- _FlagWar_ handles its own configuration and localization, via SimplixStorage, rather than depending on Towny's integrated configuration system.

 - Development targets Java 11.
+  - This is in line with PaperMC and Velocity's build targets starting with Minecraft 1.17.
-  - Most servers are capable of running Java 11, which is also a requirement for _Paper_ starting with _Minecraft_ 1.17
+  - Dedicated servers are fully capable of running on JDK 11, with packages in most major Linux distributions.

-  - If your host does not support Java 11, simply ask them if it's on their roadmap.
+  - Hosting Platforms / Shared Hosts
+    - Some hosts already support Java 11 Runtimes, but you may have to open a ticket.
+    - Most hosts should follow after the update to 1.17, PaperMC is working directly with Pterodactyl panel to add support.